Funbit/ets2-telemetry-server/Readme.md

 ## FAQ

-> When I press "Install" button to setup the server it says "Could not detect game directory".
-What should I do?

-It seems that you have a non-standard ETS2 setup.
-Please read the "Installation" topic above about setting the game directory manually.

 > I ran the server and opened HTML5 App URL on a device but browser says "Page not found".
 What should I do?

 First of all, make sure that you have selected correct "Network interface" on the main server screen.
 You must select the interface that is directly connected to your Wi-Fi network, *usually* it is named as "Wi-Fi" or "Ethernet".
 Also, make sure that "AP Isolation" is disabled on your Wi-Fi router ([more info](http://www.howtogeek.com/179089/lock-down-your-wi-fi-network-with-your-routers-wireless-isolation-option/)).

 > I installed provided Android application, but it always shows "Could not connect to the server" or "Disconnected" status.
 How do I fix that?

-Please check if you can connect to the dashboard from a browser first.
-Please read the answer above.
+Please check if you can connect to the dashboard from a browser first (read the answer above).
+If you are able to connect via browser then there is something wrong with the application (or Android environment).
+You may try to restart it or reinstall.

+> I started the game but dashboard is displaying "Connected, waiting for the drive..." message.
+What is wrong?

+Please make sure that the server window is showing "Connected to the simulator" status message.
+If it is showing "Simulator is running" instead - then there is a problem with the telemetry plugin installation (ets2-telemetry-server.dll).
+If it is showing "Simulator is not running" but simulator is actually running then you have an incompatible ETS2 version.

 > The dashboard UI animation (meters) sometimes stutters.
 Is it possible to fix that?

 The default dashboard settings are optimized for modern browsers and fast network connections.
-However, if you have problems (especially on Android devices), you may try to tweak *refreshRate* parameter inside "*server\Html\config.json*" file (available for each skin).
+However, if you have problems (especially on Android devices or slow networks), you may try to tweak *refreshRate* parameter inside "*server\html\skins\skin_name\config.json*" file (available for each skin).
 See comments inside that file for further guide.
 Refresh your browser to see the changes.
 Note: as a performance example, the dashboard works smoothly on Samgung Galaxy Tab S (4.4.2), but not on Galaxy Note 1 or Kindle Fire HD due to slow GPU or turned off GPU graphics acceleration.
+Also, dashboard does not properly work on iOS prior to 8.0 (like iPhone 3GS).
 To achieve the best performance you may try to use a standalone Chrome browser instead of an app (but you will need to turn off device sleep mode when you use the dashboard).

 > Is it safe to use the server?
 Can it crash my game?
 What about influence on the game performance, say FPS, processor load?